Motivation

 • If we were to need something more - Firebase will probably be the way to go for a dynamic website

-• For access control, we will be able to store encrypted content publicly available on GitHub and ask the user for a password to decrypt it - probably consisting of some control questions
+• For access control, we will be able to store encrypted content publicly available on GitHub and ask the user for a password to decrypt it

 • We will not write HTML by ourselves.
 We will use the recommended approach, which is using Jekyll with GitHub to generate static websites.